GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Acknowledgments
 {:numbered="false"}
+Thanks to Louis Navarre on his comments and text contributions to the multipath and FEC sections.

 Thanks to Martin Duke, Sam Hurst, Kyle Rose, Michael Welzl and Momoka Yamamoto for their helpful reviews and comments.